 Since the market is relatively small, and we want to be able to provide ongoing support and updates, we determined that a subscription model would fit best.
 However, because we depend on having a large, diverse, and active community of users to keep generating new scenarios, we have attempted to keep the price as low as possible.

-The vast majority of revenue we generate is invested straight back into the further development of our products, so by becoming a subscriber you are investing in better educational tools for the future.
+Revenue we generate is invested back into the further development of our products, so by becoming a subscriber you are investing in better educational tools for the future.
 The more users we can attract to our service, the better we can make it for everyone.